 If you are absent from classes because of emergencies, off-campus trips, illness, or the like, your instructors will give you a reasonable amount of help in making up the work you have missed.

 Study Overloads (Fall/Spring)

-The dean of your college must approve study loads of 21 credits or more.
+- The dean of your college must approve study loads of 21 credits or more.
 Requests are granted only for extraordinary reasons and only for students with outstanding academic records.
-Permission must be obtained in writing and brought to the Registration and Records Office.
+Permission must be obtained in writing and brought to the Regisrar's Office, 101 SSC.

-Graduate students enrolled for 16 or more credits must have the approval of their adviser and the college dean.
-Permission must be obtained in writing and brought to the Registration and Records Office.
+- Graduate students enrolled for 16 or more credits must have the approval of their adviser and the college dean.
+Permission must be obtained in writing and brought to the Registrar Office, 101 SSC.

-Note that you will be limited to 12 credits IF you: (1) do not complete required remedial courses before you earn 30 credits; or (2) do not complete freshman English, Math 100 or 105 before you earn 60 credits.
-Check with the Registration and Records Office for more information.
+Note: You will be limited to 12 credits if you: (1) do not complete required remedial courses before you earn 30 credits; or (2) do not complete freshman English, Math 100 or 105 before you earn 60 credits.
+Check with the Registrar's Office, 101 SSC, for more information.

 Authorizing Officials for Credit Overloads